 The other day I heard my 13-year-old daughter complain, “I’m fat.”
 She’s started to stay away from family meals and says she’s not hungry.
 I’m upset that she’s already worried about her weight and that she may be developing an eating disorder.
 How do I know if there’s a problem and what can I do to help her if there is?

-It’s common for teens to be concerned about how they look and to feel self-conscious about their weight.
-During puberty, kids’ bodies change dramatically and they face mounting social pressures, like dating, making friends, and fitting in.
+It’s particularly common for teenagers to be concerned about how they look and to feel self-conscious about their weight.
+During puberty, kids’ bodies change dramatically, and they face mounting social pressures, like dating, making friends, and fitting in.

-But when these concerns become obsessions or begin to involve abnormal behaviors or negative thoughts about body image, weight, and food, eating disorderscan occur.
-Someone who starts to do things that are emotionally or physically dangerous in order to lose weight may have an eating problem.
+But when these concerns become obsessions or begin to involve abnormal behaviours or negative thoughts about body image, weight, and food, eating disorders can occur.
+Someone who starts to do things that are emotionally or physically dangerous to lose weight may have an eating problem.

-If you’re concerned that your daughter may have an eating disorder, it’s important to get her the help she may need right away.
-Let her know that you’re worried because of the things that you have noticed.
+If you’re concerned that your child may have an eating disorder, it’s important to get them the help they may need right away.
+Let them know that you’re worried because of the things that you have noticed.
 Disordered eating can be very dangerous and can lead to a variety of health problems.
-Have your daughter talk to a counselor, doctor, or a mental health professional.
+Have your child talk to a counsellor, doctor, or a mental health professional.

 You can play a powerful role in your child’s development of healthy attitudes about food and nutrition.
 Your own body image can influence your kids.
-If you constantly say “I’m fat,” complain about exercise, and practice “yo-yo” dieting, your kids might feel that a distorted body image is normal and acceptable.
+Constant discussions of body weight in a negative manner, obsessions with food and exercise, and demonstrating dieting practices can lead a child to understand weight stigma and distorted body practices as normal and acceptable.

-Try to avoid power struggles regarding food — if your teen wants to “go vegetarian,” be supportive even if you’re an avid meat-eater.
+Try to avoid power struggles regarding food — if your child wants to try vegetarianism, be supportive even if you’re an avid meat-eater.
 Teens frequently go through trendy eating periods, so try to set good limits, encourage healthy eating, and avoid fighting over food issues.
 Kids can catch on pretty quickly if their parents panic over one skipped meal.
 Try to gain perspective and talk to your kids about what’s going on if they don’t want to eat with the family.

 Finally, take an active role in creating a healthy lifestyle for your family.
 Involve your kids in the preparation of healthy, nutritious meals.
-Let them know that it’s OK to eat when hungry and refuse food when they’re not.
-Also, make exercise a fun, rewarding, and regular family activity.
+Let them know that it’s OK to eat when hungry and to stop eating when they feel full.
+Make exercise a fun, rewarding, and regular family activity.